 - Ignoring Community Insights: Community feedback can offer valuable perspectives, which should not be ignored.

-Crypto trading mistakes can be avoided by avoiding impulsive, emotionally driven decisions.
+The way I see it, crypto trading mistakes can be done away with by avoiding impulsive, emotionally driven decisions.

 Recognizing Overtrading